iqbal1592/CRUD-ASP.Net-C-Sharp-SQL-Server/README.md

 # ASP.Net Sample Application with CRUD Operations for SQL Server Database
-It is a sample application that demonstrates CRUD (Create, Read, Update and Delete) operations.
+It is a sample application that performs CRUD (Create, Read, Update and Delete) operations.

 <h3>Step 1:</h3>
 Restore backup of the database.
 The backup file resides in <root>/Database/<strong>HRMS.bak</strong>.